Multiplicative structure of shifted multiplicative subgroups and its applications to Diophantine tuples: Acknowledgments

-The authors thank Greg Martin, Ilya Shkredov, and J\'ozsef Solymosi for helpful discussions.
-The authors are also grateful to Andrej Dujella for feedback on a preliminary version of the manuscript.
-The research of the second author is supported by NSERC.
-The third author is supported by the KIAS Individual Grant (CG082701) at Korea Institute for Advanced Study.
+The authors thank Andrej Dujella, Greg Martin, and J\'ozsef Solymosi for helpful discussions.
+The research of the second author was supported in part by an NSERC fellowship.
+The third author was supported by the KIAS Individual Grant (CG082701) at the Korea Institute for Advanced Study and the Institute for Basic Science (IBS-R029-C1).